RealWagmi/anon-integration-guide/projects/bybit/README.md

 ### Futures - Market & limit orders

 - Long 1 BTC with USDT
+- Long 1 BTC at limit price of 40,000 USDT
+- Short 1 BTC at limit price of 150,000 USDT

+You can also specify the position size in terms of margin;

 - Long BTC with 100 USDT
 - 100x long BTC with 100 USDT
 - 100x long BTC with 100 USDT isolated margin
-- Long 1 BTC at limit price of 40,000 USDT
-- Short 1 BTC at limit price of 150,000 USDT
+- Spend 100 USDT to long BTC

 By default, the agent assumes you want to trade on perpetual markets.
 To use a delivery market instead, ask for it: